ircam-ismm/webaudio-tutorials/basics/reusable-feedback-delay.md

 ## User interface

 Before concluding this tutorial, let's add some graphical user interface (GUI) to control our feedback delay parameters.

-First, we will define new methods in our `FeedbackDelay` class to hide the internals from the main code:
+First, let's add new methods to our `FeedbackDelay` class, which will allow us to simply update some of its parameters from the `main.js` code:

 ```js {7-23}
 // ./lib/FeedbackDelay.js